rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-2-summary-remarks.md

 * The unordered doctree is a partial suborder to the ordered doctree.
 * The rooted paths of the unordered doctree are total suborders.

-Since node `n` is still subsequent to its former presequent siblings, and still presequent to its former subsequent siblings, the child order that was embedded into the unordered doctree now is a suborder to the tree order of the ordered doctree.
+Since each node `n` is still subsequent to its former presequent siblings, and also still presequent to its former subsequent siblings, the child order that was embedded into the unordered doctree is a suborder to the tree order of the ordered doctree.
 Because of that, the ordered doctree can be said to maintain the child order.

 * `n` is subsequent to its (former) presequent siblings
 * `n` is presequent to its (former) subsequent siblings